willy68/oauth2-client-bundle/README.md

 * "Connect with Facebook" type of functionality
 * Fetching access keys via OAuth2 to be used with an API

-This bundle integrates with [league/oauth2-client](https://oauth2-client.thephpleague.com/).
+This library integrates with [league/oauth2-client](https://oauth2-client.thephpleague.com/).

-## This Bundle?
+## This Library?

-The `knpuniversity/psr-oauth2-client`, takes more work to setup, but gives you more low-level control.
+The `willy68/psr-oauth2-client`, takes more work to setup, but gives you more low-level control.

 ## Installation